 In order for an ACS to request the device to connect, it must be possible to access the corresponding HTTP port via the WAN or VPN.
-This requires that access either via WAN or VPN is allowed in LANconfig under Management > Admin in the section Configuration access ways under Access rights > From remote networks.
+This requires that access either via WAN or VPN is allowed in LANconfig under Management > Admin in the section Configuration access ways under Access rights > From a WAN interface.